agmarco/SNC-Distortion-Check/README.md

     make

 and it should install everything.
-You may want to enter the conda environment (e.g. so you can run tests).
+You may want to enter the Conda environment (e.g. so you can run tests).
 You can do this using  `. activate cirs`.

 ## Tests